-14.15 If the panel decides that there is not a case to answer, no further action shall be taken.

-If the panel finds irregularities which it does not consider serious academic misconduct , it shall report its findings to the Examiners
+13.15 If the Committee decides that there is not a case to answer, no further action shall be taken.
+If the Committee finds irregularities which it does not consider serious academic misconduct, it shall report its findings to the Examiners

-If the panel finds serious academic misconduct to be proven , it shall terminate the student's studies.
+If the Committee finds serious academic misconduct to be proven, it shall terminate the student's studies.

-14.16 The Examiners shall take account of all written evidence in reaching their decision on the submission.

-14.17 The normal range of decisions shall be available to the Examiners in accordance with paragraph 11 of these Regulations and they shall reach their decision having regard to all the circumstances.
+- 13.16 The Examiners shall take account of all written evidence in reaching their decision on the submission. - 13.17 The normal range of decisions shall be available to the Examiners in accordance with paragraph 11 of these Regulations and they shall reach their decision having regard to all the circumstances.

-Appeals
+14 Appeals

-14.18 In the event of termination of studies or a fail outcome following the examination of a thesis, the candidate may appeal through the appeal prodedures applicable to research degree programmes.
+14.1 In the event of termination of studies or a 'fail' outcome following the examination of a thesis or the imposition of a penalty in relation to academic misconduct proceedings, the candidate may appeal through the appeal procedures applicable to research degree programmes.

-15.Appeals
+15. Appeals Procedure for Failed Submissions